 In addition to the comprehensive exam, students in the program who wish to produce a written analysis larger than those created in conjunction with specific graduate courses may also complete the “Master’s with Honor’s Paper” option.

-Students must declare their intention to earn a “Master’s with Honors Paper” in the fall quarter of the program.
 The “Master’s with Honors paper” involves combining two or three graduate seminar papers into a longer comprehensive thesis under the supervision of a program faculty member.
 Papers from undergraduate courses cannot be used for this option.

 After completing this option, students may list the approved Honors Paper on their curricula vitae.